kaysal/training/codelab19/README.md

 ```sh
 ./remove.sh
 ```
-The example below shows how to remove the ILB lab deployed.
+The example below shows how to remove the ILB lab deployed above.
 ```
 ~$ . remove.sh